- Biomedical Ethics Unit

 - Fax: 514-398-8349

 The Biomedical Ethics Unit was established in 1996 with the aim of supporting scholarly research, clinical services, teaching, and public outreach.
-Members of the unit have backgrounds in anthropology, history, law, medicine, molecular genetics, philosophy, and sociology.
-We offer a master's degree specialization in biomedical ethics for selected master's students in the Division of Experimental Medicine, Human Genetics Department, Philosophy Department, Faculty of Religious Studies, and Faculty of Law.
+Members of the unit have backgrounds in law, sociology, molecular genetics, history, medicine, and philosophy.
+We offer a master's degree specialization in biomedical ethics for selected master's students in the Division of Experimental Medicine, the Department of Family Medicine, Department of Human Genetics, Department of Philosophy, School of Religious Studies, and Faculty of Law.

 Master's Specialization in Bioethics